 College Organization Defense AttorneysServices

-The Student & Athlete Defense practice group at KJK regularly works with Greek organizations and other student groups to defend against hazing, drug offenses and assault allegations.
+The Student & Athlete Defense practice group at KJK regularly works with fraternities and Greek organizations, as well as other student groups to defend against hazing, drug offenses and assault allegations.
 Recently, we have also seen an increase in attacks on student organizations on the grounds that they discriminate based on membership.
 When this happens, we can work to protect your group’s freedom of association.

 Does your group need an Attorney?